scicloj/clojisr/README.md

 # clojuress

-Clojure speaks statistics - a library for Clojure-R interop
+Clojure speaks statistics - a library for connecting Clojure to R

-[This README is being intensivey edited these days.]

 ## Scope of the project